harleydutton/tabula-rasa/sections/character/Background.md

 A background is something you are or something you know.

+Something you know can only be a background if there is no chance of failure for it.
+If there is a chance at failure then it is a [[Skill]]

 	- wizard, vampire, robot, orc, guardsman, and the like
 	- common, elvish, the name of the wind